Harry Kane: Early life

-Harry Edward Kane was born on 28 July 1993 in Walthamstow, London to Kim (née Hogg) and Patrick Kane and has one older brother, Charlie.
-He has Irish ancestry through his father, who is from Galway.
-The family moved to Chingford where Kane attended Larkswood Primary Academy until 2004, followed by Chingford Foundation School (also attended by David Beckham).
-He played football from a young age, joining a local club, Ridgeway Rovers, when he was six in 1999.
+Harry Edward Kane was born on 28 July 1993 at Whipps Cross University Hospital in Leytonstone, London, to Kim (née Hogg) and Patrick Kane and has one older brother, Charlie.
+He has Irish ancestry through his father, who was born in Galway.
+The family lived in Walthamstow before they moved to Chingford.
+Kane attended Larkswood Primary Academy until 2004, followed by Chingford Foundation School (also attended by David Beckham).
+He played football from a young age, joining a local club in Walthamstow, Ridgeway Rovers, when he was six in 1999.
 Kane talked about footballing in the family:

 Kane also said: "Most of my family were Spurs fans and I grew up 15 minutes from the ground, so I was always going to be a Spurs fan".
 He named former Spurs striker Teddy Sheringham his childhood idol, and saw him as a "great finisher" and a role model in his ability to get in the box and score goals.
 Other childhood sporting influences he cited include David Beckham and Jermain Defoe.
 Kane has also spoken of his admiration for the former Brazil forward Ronaldo, adding that he loved to watch footage of him on YouTube: "He was one of the first ones I looked at and thought, 'Wow.
 He's a goalscorer, I want to be a goalscorer.'"